- A low CD4 count means that HIV has weakened your immune system and may be making you ill.

 Other factors, such as age, viral load, genetic make-up, lifestyle and quality of health care will also affect your future health and life expectancy.

-Some people’s CD4 cell counts do not increase, or rise very slowly, even though their viral load is ‘undetectable’.
-This can mean people are at greater risk of becoming ill and of dying of HIV-related illnesses.
+After starting HIV treatment, some people’s CD4 cell counts do not increase, or rise very slowly, even though their viral load is ‘undetectable’.
+This can mean they are at greater risk of becoming ill and of dying of HIV-related illnesses.
 They may also be at greater risk of developing heart disease and cancers.

 Co-infection with TB and IRIS

-A risk after starting HIV treatment is that you could develop a condition called immune reconstitution inflammatory syndrome (IRIS).
+After starting HIV treatment you may develop a condition called immune reconstitution inflammatory syndrome (IRIS).
 This is where someone, soon after starting HIV treatment, seems to have worsening symptoms of another infection or disease, such as TB.
-In fact, the illness is thought to be caused by an improvement in the immune system’s ability to respond to infection.
+In fact, IRIS is thought to be caused by an improvement in the immune system’s ability to respond to infections.
 Your doctor will make a decision about how best to treat IRIS, but it is likely you will stay on HIV treatment unless you become seriously ill.

 Having a diagnosis of AIDS

-Acquired immune deficiency syndrome (AIDS) is the name used to describe a range of illnesses (chiefly infections and cancers) which can develop when someone’s immune system has been damaged by HIV.
+Acquired immune deficiency syndrome (AIDS) is the name used to describe a range of illnesses (chiefly infections and cancers) which can develop when someone’s immune system has been significantly weakened by HIV.

 Being diagnosed with AIDS does not mean that your health will continue to deteriorate.
 Many people diagnosed with AIDS have become healthy again, with good treatment and care.

 What can you do to look after yourself?

 The most important thing is to start HIV treatment, and to take it exactly the way you are advised to (this is often called adherence).